Joseph Stalin: 1917–1918: People's Commissar for Nationalities

 On 26 October 1917, Lenin declared himself chairman of the new government, the Council of People's Commissars (Sovnarkom).
 Stalin supported Lenin's decision not to form a coalition with the Socialist Revolutionary Party.
 He became part of an informal leadership group alongside Lenin, Trotsky, and Sverdlov, and his importance within the Bolshevik ranks grew.
 Stalin's office was near Lenin's in the Smolny Institute, and he and Trotsky had direct access to Lenin without an appointment.
-Stalin co-signed Lenin's decrees shutting down hostile newspapers, and co-chaired the committee drafting a constitution for the newly-formed Russian Soviet Federative Socialist Republic.
+Stalin co-signed Lenin's decrees shutting down hostile newspapers, and co-chaired the committee drafting a constitution for the Russian Soviet Federative Socialist Republic.
 He supported Lenin's formation of the Cheka security service and the Red Terror, arguing that state violence was an effective tool for capitalist powers.
 Unlike some Bolsheviks, Stalin never expressed concern about the Cheka's rapid expansion and the Red Terror.

 Having left his role as Pravda editor, Stalin was appointed the People's Commissar for Nationalities.
 He appointed Nadezhda Alliluyeva as his secretary, and married her in early 1919.
 In November 1917, he signed the Decree on Nationality, granting ethnic minorities the right to secession and self-determination.
 He travelled to Helsinki to meet with the Finnish Social Democrats, and granted Finland's request for independence from Russia in December.
 Due to the threats posed by the First World War, in March 1918 the government relocated from Petrograd to the Moscow Kremlin.
 Stalin supported Lenin's desire to sign an armistice with the Central Powers; Stalin thought this necessary because he—unlike Lenin—was unconvinced that Europe was on the verge of proletarian revolution.
 The Treaty of Brest-Litovsk was signed in March 1918, ceding vast territories and angering many; the Left Socialist-Revolutionaries withdrew from the coalition government.
 The Bolsheviks were renamed the Russian Communist Party.